junervin12/Lafia-Team/README.md

 ## Features

 - Detects the defects of tomatoes in real-time using the camera.
-- Provides a defects score to help users make informed decisions.
+- Provides a defect score to help users make informed decisions.
 - Easy-to-use interface with clear instructions.

 ## Dataset